vboyev-MSFT/defender-docs/defender-endpoint/configure-endpoints-vdi.md

 Like any other system in an IT environment, VDI devices should have an endpoint detection and response (EDR) and antivirus solution to protect against advanced threats and attacks.

 > [!NOTE]
 > **Persistent VDI's** - Onboarding a persistent VDI machine into Microsoft Defender for Endpoint is handled the same way you would onboard a physical machine, such as a desktop or laptop.
 Group policy, Microsoft Configuration Manager, and other methods can be used to onboard a persistent machine.
 In the Microsoft Defender portal, (https://security.microsoft.com) under onboarding, select your preferred onboarding method, and follow the instructions for that type.
-For more information see [Onboarding Windows client](onboard-windows-client.md).
+For more information, see [Onboarding Windows client](onboard-windows-client.md).

 ## Onboarding non-persistent virtual desktop infrastructure (VDI) devices

 Defender for Endpoint supports non-persistent VDI session onboarding.
 There might be associated challenges when onboarding VDI instances.
 The following are typical challenges for this scenario:

-- Instant early onboarding of a short-lived session, which must be onboarded to Defender for Endpoint prior to the actual provisioning.
+- Instant early onboarding of a short-lived session, which must be onboarded to Defender for Endpoint before actual provisioning.

 - The device name is typically reused for new sessions.